 Public health risk

 Nipah Virus is a zoonotic disease.
 Transmission to humans in Malaysia and Singapore has almost always been from direct, contact with the excretions or secretions of infected pigs.
 Reports from outbreaks in Bangladesh suggest transmission from bats without an intermediate host by drinking raw palm sap contaminated with bat excrement, or climbing trees coated in bat excrement.

-In Bangladesh and India, there have been reports of possible human-to-human transmission of the disease so precautions are necessary for hospital workers caring for infected patients.
+In Bangladesh and India, there have been reports of human-to-human transmission of the disease, so precautions are necessary for people caring for infected patients.
 Precautions should also be taken when submitting and handling laboratory samples, as well as in slaughterhouses.

 Typically the human infection presents as an encephalitic syndrome marked by fever, headache, drowsiness, disorientation, mental confusion, coma, and potentially death.
 During the outbreak in Malaysia, up to 50% of clinically apparent human cases died.
 There is no specifi c treatment for Nipah Virus.
 Supportive care is the general treatment for this disease.

 Nipah Virus in pigs affects the respiratory and nervous systems.
 It is known as porcine respiratory and neurologic syndrome, porcine respiratory and encephalitic syndrome (PRES), and barking pig syndrome (BPS).
 It is a highly contagious disease in pigs; however the clinical signs vary depending on the age and the individual animal’s response to the virus.
 In general, mortality (death due to the disease) is low except in piglets.
 However, morbidity (illness from the disease) is high in all age groups.